libktx/ktx/graphics/README.md

 #### Miscellaneous utilities

-- `color` factory methods allows to use idiomatic named parameters to construct LibGDX `Color` instances.
-- `copy` extension method added to `Color`.
-It allows to create a new `Color` with copied color values.
-Supports values overriding with optional, named parameters.
 - `use` inlined extension methods added to `Batch`, `ShaderProgram` and `GLFrameBuffer`.
 They allow safe omission of the `begin()` and `end()` calls when using batches, shader programs and buffers.
 Note that a camera or projection matrix can also be passed to the `Batch.use` extension function to have it automatically applied to the batch's projection matrix.